-Fear before childbirth exists on a scale from no fear at all to extreme fear and anxiety (i.e. tokophobia).
-The fear of childbirth may be a primary fear or a secondary fear where a past event is the basis of the fear.
-In order to reduce the fear of childbirth, the pregnant woman can get e.g. support from midwives, relaxation exercises, psychotherapy and in some cases an elective caesarean section.
+Fear of childbirth exists on a scale from no fear at all to extreme fear and anxiety (i.e. tokophobia) and may be a primary fear or a secondary fear where a past event is the basis of the fear.
+In order to reduce the fear, the pregnant woman can get e.g. support from midwives, relaxation exercises, psychotherapy and in some cases an elective caesarean section.

 SBU will do a systematic review of the scientific evidence for: